lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/apply-for-something/apply-for-something-we-do/next-steps.md

 If their application is successful, tell the user what happens next and if they’re eligible for other services.

-If their application is unsuccessful, give the user the option to appeal or challenge the decision (see [apply for something: appeal a decision](/docs/core/common-service-patterns/service-patterns/apply-for-something/apply-to-appeal-a-decision/overview) for further guidance).
+If their application is unsuccessful, give the user the option to appeal or challenge the decision (see the ['apply to appeal a decision'](/docs/core/common-service-patterns/service-patterns/apply-for-something/apply-to-appeal-a-decision/overview) pattern for further guidance).
 You could also point them to alternative guidance or services before their application journey ends.

 ## Service consideration